-- 1. Following the approval of a conditional use permit approval of an applicant to sell novelty fireworks in the Village on March 11, 2025, the Committee of the Whole requested staff review it the current ordinance to determine the appropriateness of allowing the sale of "non-novelty" fireworks in the Village.
-With the introduction of selling "non-novelty" fireworks, the Village would also have to allow them to be used with in the Village limits based on \$167.10 (Attachment 1).
-This requires a review of updating the ordinance to accomplish two things: 1) sale of non-novelty fireworks and 2) use of the non-novelty fireworks within the Village limits.
+- 1. Following the approval of a temporary use for canopy tent from an applicant to sell novelty fireworks in the Village on March 11, 2025, the Committee of the Whole requested staff review the current ordinance to determine the appropriateness of allowing the sale of "non-novelty" fireworks in the Village.
+With the introduction of selling "non-novelty" fireworks, the Village would also have to allow them to be used within the Village limits based on \$167.10 (Attachment 1).
+This legislative referral requires a review of possible changes to the ordinance to accomplish two things: 1) sale of non-novelty fireworks and 2) broadened use of the non-novelty fireworks within the Village limits.

-- 2. The framework for review of the sale and use of non-novelty fireworks in the Village consisted of the following outline:
+- 2. The framework for review of the sale and use of "non-novelty" fireworks in the Village consisted of the following outline:

 - 1) Sale permit

-- 2) Use/Possession (personal)
+- 2) Use/Possession (personal by groups of individuals or an individual)

 - 3) Large Display

 - 4) Staffing Requirements

 - 5) Other Municipal Ordinance Review

 The review of these elements required input from staff from the following departments: Administration, Legal, Police, Fire, Planning, Clerk and Building Inspection.
-Below is a brief overview of topics discussed or needing greater discussion for the creation of an ordinance.
+Below is a brief overview of topics discussed or needing greater discussion in order to revise the ordinance.